audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

     devices such as the Griffin iMic, ART USB Phono Plus, and Ion iMX02 USB.

+  * Mac OS X: added new Audio I/O preference that lets you tell Audacity to never change any audio device settings.

   * Minor updates to help files.

   * New or updated translations: Bulgarian (bg), Galician (gl),